SW Broadway Bike Improvements Project

 This project involves adjustments to on-street parking and loading zones.
 Parking will continue to be available on the east side of the street.
 Parking will also be available on the west side of the street, between the bike lane and the travel lane.
 A similar design was first implemented on SW Broadway next to the Portland State University campus in 2009, and recently implemented on Broadway from the Broadway Bridge to SW Oak Street.

-View block-by-block parking adjustments:
+View block-by-block parking adjustments completed in 2022:

 Public involvement